Ascot Festive Handicap Hurdle Preview, Tips, Runners & Trends

 • Galileo (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Thesis in 2003, winning for Venetia Williams at odds of 33/1 under the guidance of B J Crowley.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 3 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find a bet on the 2025 Ascot Festive Handicap Hurdle.
+Whilst we wait for the 2026 Ascot Festive Handicap Hurdle, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Ascot Festive Handicap Hurdle